RyanHUNGry/Interpreting-Graph-Transformers-for-Long-Range-Interactions/README.md

 Try an ensemble method where we extract the final layer's trained MPNN and use GraphGPS Then combine with attention weights?

+        # shortest path idea
+        # mask out all the attentions that aren't actually an edge
+        # takes in model attention weights, averaged so just one attention matrix
+        # choose the 26th row, which attend sto all other nodes.
+Some edges don't exist, so filter them out.
+With
+        # the remaining, choose the topK or select all, we'll see how many are selected and see if we want a constriant.
+        # aggregates based on some condition, then generates edge mask, which should be same size as edge_index